Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 No, not anyone who has passed a college English class can be an editor.
 Oh, you are good at spotting typos?
 Good for you; that still doesn’t mean you can be an editor.

 First, editing is more than just finding typos and punctuation and grammar errors.
-But even if that was all it entailed, English classes do not go into depth on grammar and punctuation.
+But even if that were all it entailed, English classes do not go into depth on grammar and punctuation.

-I know because I used to be an English teacher.
+I know this because I used to be an English teacher.
 Other English teachers came to me for questions on grammar and punctuation, and I still didn’t know all I needed to know to edit well until I took some editing training.
 You don’t know what you don’t know.

 For big-picture editing, editors study story craft for fiction and organizational and content strategies for nonfiction.